-These "comm rules" are designed for use with Star Fleet Arena's Squadron Rules.
+These "comm rules" are designed for use in squadron rules.
 No breaks, no autobreaks, except one universal autobreak after every 4th impulse, although other 'universal autobreak' schemes could be used (e.g. the Operation Unity PBEM system, or the Fleet Action Rules).

 In a face to face scenario, these rules could only be used if teammates were isolated from each other.
 (That's why nobody tried to develop comm rules until PBEM.
 The whole point of face to face is for everyone to get together.)

 When combined with TacIntel (D17.0), Secret Damage (D17.6), and Deception (D17.7), it can create a situation in which even the Fleet Admiral does not know the entire picture, the "Fog of War".
 However, TacIntel is not required for comm rules to work.

 These rules are best suited for PBEM scenarios involving several ships per side.
 At least 5 is a suggested minimum.

 Comm rules should only be used in scenarios where each player controls exactly ONE ship.
 If one player had several ships, those "captains" would be talking to each other constantly.
 While it is possible for one player to control more than one ship if not enough players are available, this must be done carefully to avoid too much cohesion between those ships.
 Experience suggests that two small ships, or two ships with different missions (a scout and a combat ship, a carrier escort and a scout etc) can be used if necessary.